Listen to the More Recipes About Music & Food Spotify Playlist

 While it is certainly possible to do this burger in a non-stick skillet, the best results are going to come from a cast-iron pan.
 You want something heavy that will hold heat and replicate a commercial kitchen griddle.
 Best turn the kitchen fan on early.
 It will get smoky.
 When you get your pan up to temperature, add a tablespoon of vegetable oil or butter and spread it evenly using a paper towel held with tongs.
 You’re looking for a nice shiny pan with no pools of oil.

 I am a proponent of plain high-fat content ground chuck for burgers.
-No dry-aging – no special blends – definitely not grass-fed.
+No dry-aging, no special blends, and definitely not grass-fed.
 Once upon a time, you could find 70/30 mix in the store (70% lean beef, 30% fat) and that made amazing burgers.
 These days, unless you get a custom grind at a butcher, you’re probably going to find 80/20 chuck.
 That’s what I recommend here.
-Three simple prep steps: lightly season (salt, pepper, and Worcestershire mixed into the meat), do not overwork when making the balls, and rest them in the fridge to let the fat set back up before cooking.
+Three simple prep steps: lightly season (salt, pepper, and Worcestershire mixed into the meat), do not overwork when making the balls and rest them in the fridge to let the fat set back up before cooking.

 For me, a burger sweet spot is a 4-6 ounce patty.
 This remains filling, stands up to toppings, and is overall manageable as a sandwich.
 Traditionally, you take 4 ounces of meat and smash it on the grill.
 This will result in a great burger with a killer outer crust (the goal of a smash burger) but also increases cook time a bit.
 Thanks to my favorite research source – Serious Eats – I discovered a method for reducing cook time and increasing the amount of killer outer crust.
 Rather than one 4-ounce ball of meat, Serious Eats smashed two 2-ounce balls.
 Burger perfection.
 I use 3-ounce balls and top each patty with a slice of cheese because more cheese is the best cheese.